Joe Frank: Documentary film

-A feature-length film, Joe Frank: Somewhere Out There, about Frank's life and work, was released in 2018.
-The film was completed prior to Frank's death and includes interviews with collaborators and other personalities.
+A feature-length film, Joe Frank: Somewhere Out There, about Frank's life and work, was released in 2018, less than a month after Frank's death.
+Frank was given final cut rights and the film was completed with Joe's sign-off in early October 2017.
+The filmmaker revised the film at least twice after Frank's death - some changes Frank had specifically vetoed prior to completion according to his widow who collaborated and worked on the script with Joe.
+The documentary includes interviews with collaborators and other personalities.

 Influence and legacy

 Frank's body of work has inspired a variety of other artists including: